lambdaclass/lambdaworks_plonk_prover/README.md

 ## Generating a proof
 ### Setup
 A setup is needed in order to generate a proof for a new circuit.
-This generates a verifying key that will be used by both the prover and the verifier:
+The following code generates a verifying key that will be used by both the prover and the verifier:

 ```rust
 let common = CommonPreprocessedInput::from_constraint_system(&system, &ORDER_R_MINUS_1_ROOT_UNITY);